videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/interactive-live-streaming/integrate-hls/setup-hls-player.md

 }
 ```

-With this, the player is setup to play the HLS.
+With this, the player is all set to play the HLS stream.

 ![VideoSDK React Interactive Live Streaming Quick Start Meeting Container Component](https://cdn.videosdk.live/website-resources/docs-resources/quick_start_react_ils_viewer.png)